-The same is true of the clause relating to ownership and control of the airlines, the wording of which, as set out in paragraph 29 above, was already included in the 1944 Agreement.
-Furthermore, it must be regarded as undisputed that, as the Advocate General rightly pointed out in paragraphs 136 to 138 of his Opinion, the amendments made to the 1944 Agreement in its entirety in 1995 affect the scope of the provisions, such as that clause, which were not formally modified by the amendments or were modified only to a limited extent.

-It follows that all the international commitments challenged in the principal claim must be assessed in relation to the provisions of Community law cited by the Commission in support of that claim which were in force at the time when those commitments were entered into or confirmed, namely, in any event, in 1995.

-JUDGMENT OF 5.
-11. 2002 - CASE C-467/98 43 Since the Court is in a position to rule on the principal claim, there is no need to rule on the alternative claim.
+- The same is true of the clause on the ownership and control of airlines, the wording of which, as set out in paragraph 29 above, was already included in the initial version of the 1949 Agreement.
+Furthermore, it must be regarded as undisputed that, as the Advocate General rightly pointed out in paragraphs 136 to 138 of his Opinion, the amendments made to the 1949 Agreement and the 1980 Protocol in their entirety in 1995 affect the scope of the provisions, such as that clause, which were not formally modified by the amendments or were modified only to a limited extent. - It follows that all the international commitments challenged in the principal claim must be assessed in relation to the provisions of Community law cited by the Commission in support of that claim which were in force at the time when those commitments were entered into or confirmed, namely, in any event, in 1995. - Since the Court is in a position to rule on the principal claim, there is no need to rule on the alternative claim.
 The way in which the alternative claim is formulated shows that examination of it depends, not upon the extent to which the principal claim is allowed, but upon whether the Court considers itself to be in a position to rule on that claim.

-Infringement of the external competence of the Community 44 The Commission charges the Kingdom of Denmark with having infringed the external competence of the Community by entering into the disputed commitments.
-It maintains in that respect that that competence arises, first, from the necessity, within the meaning of Opinion 1/76 of 26 April 1977 ([1977] ECR 741), of concluding an agreement containing such commitments at Community level, and, second, from the fact that the disputed commitments affect, within the meaning of the judgment in Case 22/70 Commission v Council [1971] ECR 263 (the 'AETR' judgment), the rules adopted by the Community in the field of air transport.
-The alleged existence of an external competence of the Community within the meaning of Opinion 1/76 Arguments of the parties 45 The Commission submits that, according to Opinion 1/76, subsequently clarified by Opinion 1/94 of 15 November 1994 ([1994] ECR I-5267) and Opinion 2/92 of 24 March 1995 ([1995] ECR I-521), the Community has exclusive competence to conclude an international agreement, even in the absence of Community provisions in the area concerned, where the conclusion of such an agreement is necessary in order to attain the objectives of the Treaty in that area, such objectives being incapable of being attained merely by introducing autonomous common rules.
+Infringement of the external competence of the Community

+The Commission charges the Republic of Finland with having infringed the external competence of the Community by entering into the disputed commitments.
+It maintains in that respect that that competence arises, first, from the necessity, within the meaning of Opinion 1/76 of 26 April 1977 ([1977] ECR

+741), of concluding an agreement containing such commitments at Community level, and, second, from the fact that the disputed commitments affect, within the meaning of the judgment in Case 22/70 Commission v Council [1971] ECR 263 (the 'AETR' judgment), the rules adopted by the Community in the field of air transport.

+The alleged existence of an external competence of the Community within the meaning of Opinion 1/76

+Arguments of the parties